-But many, including some former tenants, believe he ignored obvious safety concerns in his pursuit, that the chaotic and rambling space reflected the inner workings of Almena’s mind, a mind that was plagued with drug addiction for some time.
+But many, including some former tenants, believe he ignored obvious safety concerns in his pursuit, that the chaotic and rambling space reflected the inner workings of Almena’s mind and was influenced by his once-heavy drug use.
 He used salvaged wood to give tenants defined spaces and built a makeshift staircase to the second floor.
 When a transformer blew at the Ghost Ship, he tied into the electrical system at the building next door.

 On the night of the fire, Almena and his family chose to stay at a hotel, away from the loud electronic music show being held at the warehouse.
 In statements shortly after the tragedy, Almena thanked God his family wasn’t there and lamented the loss of what he’d “worked so hard for.”
 Understandably, family and friends of the victims took issue with his comments, describing him as “callous.”
 He did little to change that perception during his statement in the witness box Friday.

 Almena’s turn to address the court came immediately after his 14-year-old daughter spoke at the podium on his behalf, where she described him as her rock, her balance, her life.
 “I miss my papa every day,” she said.
 “I need him.”